xiaoYuanDun/module-federation-demo-2/README.md

-This is what makes me confused, The only difference between app1 and app1-via-build is Whether compile&build through plugin.
+This is what makes me confused, The only difference between app1 and app1-via-build is Whether compile&build through MF_Plugin.

 Need we should keep the behavior of these two cases consistent?